elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 }
 ```

 Note that we have to use a specific method for every data type.
-I think this is redundant, because there's no much difference with `value["name"] as?
+I think this is redundant, because there's not much difference compared with `value["name"] as?
 String`.
 On the other hand, having all the error handling internally comes in handy.

 ### 2. Argo
 Then we tried [Argo](https://github.com/thoughtbot/Argo), from [Thoughtbot](https://thoughtbot.com).
 This library uses currying heavily, so we actually have to import two libraries: Argo and [Curry](https://github.com/thoughtbot/Curry).
 Here is an example on how to parse data: